- Facilities for Hire

 Thurston Partnership Update

-Work begins on £1m upgrade of Thurston campus
+Work proceeding well on £1m upgrade of Thurston campus

 Final primary school development completed